mfinelli/docker-imagemagick/README.md

 Packages up [ImageMagick 7](https://imagemagick.org) in a docker container.

-Note that this project is unofficial and not endorsed or affiliated with the ImageMagick project or ImageMagick Studio LLC.
+**N.B** this project is unofficial and not endorsed by or affiliated with the ImageMagick project or ImageMagick Studio LLC.

 Link to the ImageMagick source: https://github.com/ImageMagick/ImageMagick